nikita6187/NEC/README.md

 - `HTTP GET` applies a query on the blockchain
 - `HTTP POST` applied an invoke on the blockchain
 - Example to run and interact with QueryContract in `/docs_fabric_api/query`

+## Logs and Errors
+The logs of the python clients can be found in the `nohup.out` files located next to the python files.
+For node apps, all logs can be viewed via `pm2 logs`, e.g. `pm2 logs API`.
+To view the logs of the HF containers, first find using `docker ps -a` the interesting container, and then use `docker logs <id>`.